Thinking of Rebranding?

 If you see a lot of traffic coming in on search terms based on the services or products that you provide this is a good sign that your website and SEO are working.
-The searcher intent is aligned to your offering.
+The searcher's intent is aligned with your offering.

-If, however, you are seeing more branded key terms here like that include your company name then your top of funnel traffic may be coming to your website primarily based on knowledge of your brand.
+If, however, you are seeing more branded key terms here that includes your company name then your top of funnel traffic may be coming to your website primarily based on knowledge of your brand.

 Understanding the relative value of each is a key input in this process.

-Do a deep dive in your analytics account to get a better understanding of your users' behaviour.
+Do a deep dive into your analytics account to get a better understanding of your users' behaviour.

 If most of your business is generated from a different country and traffic is coming directly to specific pages where your brand equity is low it will be easier to make the change.
 If you see a lot of traffic coming from ‘branded’ search in your target geographies then it is wise to strategically offset this with a rebranding campaign.